by: Negin Vatanian

 Hiring an internal candidate is a safe move by the company as the newly promoted employee is already recognized and accepted by the management and his/her colleagues.
 However, he/she might need some training and mentoring to get ready for his/her new role and responsibilities.
 Also, hiring internal candidates prevents new minds and new ideas from entering the company.
 Knowing the personnel, internal environment, and culture could obstruct the newly promoted employee from making tough decisions and implementing required changes if the culture of the organization is against and resistant to implementing changes, or the implemented changes would effect on the current employees.

 External recruitment is a systematic search through employees that are outside the organization’s pool of candidates.
-External hiring is usually based on reviewing impressive resumes and candidates’ past positions and job titles.
+External hiring is usually based on reviewing impressive resumes (one tip I have if you’re trying to create your own impressive resume is to use this quick and easy cv builder; it structures your information for you so that it is easy to read and looks fantastic, and I know from experience that they are two of the most important aspects of a successful resume) and candidates’ past positions and job titles.
 Thus, external hires usually have higher education and more extensive work experience than the internal candidates.
 The external candidates bring a new wave of energy and a fresh vision, in addition to a different experience and approach to the organization.
 They also bring skills and knowledge that were not available internally.
-The external hires are probably eager to make changes to their new work place and implement their new ideas, information, and practices.
+The external hires are probably eager to make changes to their new workplace and implement their new ideas, information, and practices.
 Hiring external candidates also increases diversity within the organization, and also could shake things up and bring a new level of innovation and creativity to the organization and among the current employees.

 However, hiring an external candidate is always a gamble and risky.
+It is important that you ensure any external hirings undergo a sanctioned drugs test.
+Fortunately, Urbana drug testing is rated as being amongst the best in the country.
 Although the external candidates have impressive resumes and references, it is not clear whether they would fit into their new position and the company’s culture, and whether they have the required skills and abilities to perform the job.
 Also hiring an external candidate could damage internal candidates’ moral and loyalty by giving a message to the current employees that the organization does not invest in their development and career goals.
 Furthermore, hiring external candidates is associated with higher costs as external hires tend to be paid more than internal hires.
 In addition, external hires need longer adjustment time and orientation period as they need some time to get settled into their new position and become familiar with the internal culture, business model, get to know their new coworkers, build relationships with them, and learn the required skills and knowledge that is required to do the job.
 Also, the current employees spend time training the new employee to bring him/her up to speed.
 Accepting a new external candidate by the current staff is another risk and there is always a possibility that the new employee would not fit into the company culture and would not get along with the staff, which can create friction and dissatisfaction for other employees.
 As the new employee has to spend time to become familiar with the new policies, system, and work environment; her/his performance could fail and he/she would suffer an immediate decline in his/her performance.
 This is also because their previous strengths and success were dependent on their resources, network, and colleagues, and by moving into a new role and to a new organization, they do not have their team and support system they used to have and obviously building such infrastructure requires some time and effort from all sides.

 Factors Affecting a Company’s Decision